MicrosoftDocs/powerapps-docs/powerapps-docs/user/email-template-create.md

 When you select **Create**, the editor page you see depends on whether your administrator has turned on the [enhanced email template editor option](cs_email_template_builder.md):

-- If yes, you'll use the enhanced email template editor page in Power Apps.
+- If yes, you'll use the enhanced email template editor page.
 - If not, you'll use the default email template editor page.

 ### Enhanced email template editor overview